Skip to content

 Terrarium on Vultr

-• Boot disk: keep the normal instance root disk
+• Boot Disk: Keep the default instance disk for the OS.

 1. Add your SSH key to Vultr.